 In reality, stabbing yourself in the gut is just the first part of seppuku.
 You cut your abdomen to release your spirit from your body; after that, you're alive and in excruciating pain.
 Your assistant, a kaishakunin, decapitates you.

-Codified seppuku rituals became so complex the act could take days to plan and hours to enact.
+Codified seppuku rituals became so complex that the act could take days to plan and hours to enact.
 The process began with choosing an assistant - a protege, friend, or master swordsman - to carry out the decapitation.
-Would-be decapitators could only refuse on the grounds that their sword technique is inadequate.
-The climax of seppuku demanded more finesse than merely hacking a head off.
+Would-be decapitators could only refuse on the grounds that their sword technique was inadequate.
+The climax of seppuku demands more finesse than merely hacking a head off.
 After the gut is slashed, the assistant must remove the head in one clean stroke... almost.

 Imagine you're kneeling on the ground, waiting to be beheaded - if someone sliced your head clean off, it would shoot away from your body and tumble across the floor.
 So, the idea is, the assistant leaves a small flap of skin attached at the front of the neck to prevent runaway heads.

-The gut-slitting of seppuku isn't the death blow, it's symbolic, so it can be done however, right?
+The gut-slitting of seppuku isn't the final blow - it's symbolic, so it can be done however, right?
 Well, not quite.
 See, the act requires a specific technique.
 First, insert the blade into the side of your belly, close to your ribs.
 The side you choose depends on your dominant sword hand.
 Draw sharply across the gut to disembowel yourself, then rotate the knife and yank it up, to really spill everything out.

-As a final act of badassary, you can slit your own throat.
+You can slit your own throat.
 If at any time your assistant sees you hesitate or show indication of pain, it's his duty to cut your head off.

-Famous Novelist, Poet, Director, and Actor, Yukio Mishima, Committed Seppuku in 1970Seppuku is not exclusively a thing of the past.
+Seppuku is not exclusively a thing of the past.
 In 1970, renowned novelist Yukio Mishima and his followers committed harakiri while advocating for a political revolution.